UofT-DSI/onboarding/environment_setup/tech_onboarding_windows.md

   - You should see something like `git x.x.x`.
 If not, try reinstalling Git and make sure Git Bash is selected during setup.

 ## Miniconda
-Miniconda is a lightweight version of [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), a tool that helps you manage programming environments and install the right packages for each project.
-It lets you keep different setups side by side so tools don’t conflict across projects.
+Miniconda is a lightweight version of [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), a tool that helps you manage programming environments and install the right packages (dependencies) for each project.
+It lets you keep different setups side by side, so your tools don’t conflict across projects.

 - **🚨 Important**: If you already have Anaconda (a full-featured version of Conda), you can keep using it, no need to install Miniconda.
 - Get Miniconda [here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) and install it like any app.